 Revenue does not have to be this erratic.
 We don’t have to resort to guerrilla tactics to get paid.
 We can borrow an idea perfected by the law industry, where they use retainer agreements, and apply them to our own creative business.
 Yes, we can use retainers to productize our services.
 Below, we have included a sample of our retainer contract template ideal for graphic designers and many other agencies.

 The Retainer Agreement

 Simply put, a retainer agreement is a contract that provides your client with a way to retain, or reserve, your services by paying the entire amount of the contract up front.
 The primary incentive for a client to sign a retainer agreement is that it guarantees them access to your services.
-Some creative agencies will also offer a discounted rate as an incentive to sign a retainer agreement.
+Some creative agencies will also offer a discounted rate as an incentive to sign some type of a retainer agreement such as a web development, design or marketing service agreement.